-As company’s work to become technology companies and become more technical, Microsoft partners need to match that tech intensity, and Microsoft is investing in partners to help deepen those technical capabilities.
+As all company’s work to become technology companies, Microsoft partners need to keep improving their own tech intensity.
+Microsoft is investing in its partners to help deepen those technical capabilities.

 “By investing in and accelerating technical skills across the partner ecosystem, we can match customer needs with joint capabilities,” Microsoft Corporate Vice President of Channel Sales and Channel Chief Rodney Clark said in a blog post about Inspire.
 “We also plan to become increasingly industry focused and aligned.”

 During his keynote, Clark said Microsoft is increasing Microsoft’s fiscal year 2022 investment and skilling by more than 250%, which includes deep technical training through things like cloud weeks, virtual hands-on labs and digital technical skill and content that’s on demand.

 Because Microsoft is only successful if its partners are successful, as Satya put it during his keynote, the company is investing in its partners more than ever before in fiscal 2022.

 Microsoft Corporate VP for Global Partner Solutions Nick Parker said Microsoft will be prioritizing and increasing investment for solutions built for the new industry clouds, which include retail, health care, manufacturing, financial services and nonprofit (More on the just-launched Sustainability cloud below).
 Another area of focus will be Microsoft Viva (More about new integrations to that platform below).

 Microsoft operating systems join the cloud

 Introducing Windows 365 – a new cloud service that delivers a full Windows 10 or Windows 11 experience in the cloud on any device.
 Image courtesy of Microsoft.